Posts

 Image

 Affiliate Disclosure: Some of the links in this post are affiliate links, which means I may receive a small commission for purchases made via these links at no additional cost to you.
 This helps keep the site up and running.
 Thank you for your support!
 When I started traveling to Costa Rica as a solo backpacker in 1997, I had done a ton of homework, and thought I was prepared for 6 months of travel through Costa Rica’s extraordinarily varied microclimates.
-During my adventures I struggled with being perpetually damp and often cold in the cloud forest of Monteverde and San Gerardo de Rivas.
+During my adventures I struggled with being perpetually damp and often cold in the cloud forests of Monteverde and San Gerardo de Rivas .
 Unfortunately my tent had been devoured by a type of nylon chewing ant that turned waterproof fabric into confetti!
 It’s hard to be prepared for everything… Now I am part of a family of 5, so planning a yearly 6 month trip has taken on new challenges.
 Fortunately we have years of experience now.
 So here is what I have to share.
-Whether you’re exploring the lush mountains of Monteverde or soakin...
+Whether you’re exploring the lush mountains of Monteverde or soak...